California Barley Bowl Recipe

 California Barley Bowl

-I cooked a huge pot of barley while I was at it.
-Enough for the recipe du jour, and enough to bag and freeze for use in the coming days (and weeks).
-Just make sure the grains are well-cooked and well-drained if you have any residual cooking water.
+Anytime you’re cooking a grain like barley or farro, go big.
+Cook a lot.
+Enough to use with whatever recipe you have at hand, and enough to bag and freeze for use in the coming days (and weeks).
+To do this, make sure the grains are well-cooked and well-drained if you have any residual cooking water.
 Cool in the refrigerator, and double bag before placing in the freezer.
-It's the sort of thing I grab for when I'm looking to pull together a quick stew, or twist on fried-rice, or onigiri type preparation.
+It's the sort of thing to grab for when pulling together a quick stew, a twist on fried rice, or lunchtime grain bowl.

 101 Cookbooks Membership